andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 	<div class="chat">
 		<div class="yours messages">
 			<div class="message">
 				Are you at the airport?
-We just got in line for passport control
+We just got in the passport line
 			</div>
 			<div class="message last">
-				Yay yay yay yay!!!!
+				Yeah I just got here a few
 			</div>
 		</div>
 		<div class="mine messages">